aws-samples/generate-project-readme-using-langgraph/README.md

 }
 ```

-3. Model access in Amazon Bedrock: ensure you have access to the selected model.
+3. **Model access in Amazon Bedrock**: ensure you have access to the selected model via the AWS Console under the Amazon Bedrock Service.

 **Note:** The project uses Claude 3 sonnet: `anthropic.claude-3-sonnet-20240229-v1:0` from Amazon Bedrock.
 Please make sure you have access to it.
 If you would like to change the model ID, please update it in the `src/rdmgen/constants.py` and re-install the package.

 ### Commands
-To generate a README for your repository, run the cli command:
+To generate a README.md file for your repository, run the cli command:

 ```
 rdmgen <REPO_PATH> --out <OUTPUT_FOLDER>
 ```
-`REPO_PATH` can be a local clone/directory or a remote Git URL.
+- `<REPO_PATH>`: can be a local clone/directory or a remote Git URL.
+- `<OUTPUT_FOLDER>`: path to save the output README.md file to.
+If not specified, the file is saved to the same directory of the source code.

-You can pass the `--diagram` flag to create the flowchart of the agent to see the steps it ran.
+You can pass the optional `--diagram` flag to create the flowchart of the agent to see the steps it ran.

 ### Examples